A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Map segmentation

 \section{Map segmentation}

-We hypothesize that regions in indoor maps can be found by looking at the layout of free space, more specifically, by looking at changes of sizes between rooms, e.g: doors in between rooms, or rooms and corridors with different sizes.
-Previous work like the distance transform-based segmentation of~\textcite{bormann_room_2016} used a threshold on the distance image to extract the maximum number of regions, making it depends on the relative size between the biggest and the smallest regions to find a good threshold.
+We hypothesize that regions in indoor maps can be found by looking at the layout of free space; more specifically, by looking at changes of sizes between rooms, e.g doors in between rooms, or rooms and corridors with different sizes.
+Previous work like the distance transform-based segmentation of~\textcite{bormann_room_2016} used a threshold on the distance image to extract the maximum number of regions.
+Thus, finding a good value for the threshold depends on the size difference between the biggest and the smallest regions.
 Furthermore, that threshold is arbitrarily chosen by a user depending on the environment.
 On the other hand, our method uses the distance image to produce a new image where a pixel's value represents the size of the region it belongs to.
-By looking at this image, our method is independent of the shapes of regions, and only depends on the \emph{relative} sizes of adjacent regions, which is a more natural threshold, associated with a physical interpretation.
+By looking at this image, our method is independent of the shapes of regions, and only depends on the size differences \emph{between adjacent regions}, which is a more relevant measure than the difference between the biggest and smallest regions.

 In this section, we present the algorithm we use to segment maps, which is described in \cref{algo:segmentation}.
 The key elements explained in the remainder of this section, are: A) extraction of an over-segmented map from the layout of the free space, B) removal of a particular type of region that we call ripples, C) further refining of the segmentation by merging neighbors with similar value and detecting door patterns, if any are present, D and~E) removal of regions created by thick walls and contour straightening for robot maps.